langenhagen/explore-with-dmenu/README.md

 - `'..'` denotes the upper level directory.
 This makes `explore-with-dmenu.sh` enter the parent directory.

-The following entries contain relative paths that will be prepended with the `selected_path`, i.e.
+The 3 last entries in contain relative paths that will be prepended with the `selected_path`, i.e.
 `${selected_path}/path/to/some/often/used/folder` `${selected_path}/path/to/some/often/used/file`
 and all the immediate subdirectories and files of `selected_path`.